reitovo/vlink-client/Readme.en.md

-## VTube Studio Link!
+## VLink!
+Collab

 ![build](https://github.com/reitovo/vtslink-client/actions/workflows/cmake.yml/badge.svg)

 ### Introduction

-`VTube Studio Link!` can help v-tubers who use `VTube Studio` to host a collaborative event, featuring:
+`VLink!
+Collab` can help v-tubers who use `VTube Studio` to host a collaborative event, featuring:

 1. No need to share models, no copyright worries from software that is based on model sharing like `PrprLive`.
 2. Support native transparency.